spacetelescope/crds/documentation/crds_users_guide/source/web_site_use.rst

 The context defines the set of CRDS rules used to select best references.
 *Edit* is the default context from which most newly created contexts are derived.
-*Operational* is the context currently in use by the pipeline.   *Recent* shows the most recently created contexts.   *User Specified* enables the submitter to type in the name of any other known context.
+*latest* is the context currently in use by the pipeline.   *Recent* shows the most recently created contexts.   *User Specified* enables the submitter to type in the name of any other known context.